 5.Chili-When you make it yourself, chili becomes a very healthy choice.
 Start with ground turkey or extra-lean ground beef, or go vegetarian with beans only ‐ black beans and kidney beans.
 Add lots of diced vegetables to the pot, such as garlic, onion, red, green, and yellow bell peppers, and zucchini.
 Use no-salt canned tomatoes and low-sodium beef broth.
 Instead of serving the chili topped with traditional sour cream and cheese, use low-fat yogurt or fat-free sour cream, crumbled pecans, and cilantro.
 Serve with a garden salad with low-fat or non-fat salad dressing and whole-grain crunchy bread.

 6.Asian stir-fry-Make your own version of your favorite restaurant dish.
 Prepare your vegetables — any combination of green beans, broccoli, carrots, onion, snow peas, red and green peppers, and baby corn — then sauté in low-sodium soy sauce and garlic.
-Mix in chicken, shrimp, or tofu to add protein to your meal.
+Mix in shrimp, or tofu to add protein to your meal.
 Serve over brown rice or whole-grain noodles.

 Click Here For A Free Ebook that shows you how to enjoy the fat burning and health benefits of eating delicious “real” meals in just minutes per day!

 First, the good news.
 If you’ve been diagnosed with diabetes, you can eat dessert.
 But the reality is that you do have to choose carefully, limit your portions, and it’s probably best to save them for special occasions.